 The written complaint should contain as much information and detail as possible about the circumstances that form the basis of the complaint.
 If possible, the complainant should cite the relevant accreditation standards or elements relating to the complaint, as contained in Functions and Structure of a Medical School (available in the Publications tab).
 If the complaint indicates circumstances which, if substantiated, would indicate areas of noncompliance with accreditation standards/unsatisfactory performance in accreditation elements, the LCME Secretariat will, if needed, contact the author to obtain additional documentation or corroboration.
 If the complainant does not comply with the request for additional information or does not provide a signed consent form, the file will be closed and no further action will be taken.

-- Any information about a program or school may be released to the dean of the medical school, members and staff of the LCME, their respective attorneys, and other persons authorized by the dean, required by law or necessity, at the discretion of the LCME, to fully investigate the comment.
+The LCME shall attempt to maintain the confidentiality of complaints/comments and any corroborating material.
+However, any information about a program or school may be released to the dean of the medical school, members and staff of the LCME, their respective attorneys, and other persons authorized by the dean, required by law or necessity, at the discretion of the LCME, to fully investigate the complaint.

 For information about the LCME procedures that will be followed to investigate complaints or comments , consult the LCME Rules of Procedure available on the Publications page.
 For a list of accredited medical education programs leading to the MD degree consult the Directory of Accredited Programs.